Culture statistics - cultural employment

-Around 6.5 million cultural jobs in the EU (nearly 3 % of total employment)
+Around 8.4 million people in cultural employment across the EU (3.7 % of total employment)

-With regard to economic sectors, cultural employment relates to activities such as: ‘creative, arts and entertainment activities’, ‘libraries, archives, museums and other cultural activities’, ‘programming and broadcasting activities’, ‘motion picture, video and television programme production, sound recording and music publishing activities’ and ‘specialised design activities’.
+With regard to economic sectors, cultural employment relates to activities such as: ‘creative, arts and entertainment activities’, ‘libraries, archives, museums and other cultural activities’, 'publishing of books, periodicals and other publishing activities ‘, 'printing', ‘programming and broadcasting activities’, ‘motion picture, video and television programme production, sound recording and music publishing activities’ or ‘specialised design activities’.

-Concerning occupations, cultural jobs embrace such professions as writers, architects, musicians, journalists, actors, dancers, librarians, handicraft workers and graphic designers.
+Concerning occupations, cultural jobs embrace such professions as writers, architects, musicians, journalists, actors, dancers, librarians, handicraft workers or graphic designers.

-On the basis of this definition of ‘cultural employment’, around 6.5 million people in the EU were working in a cultural sector or occupation in 2015, that is, 2.9 % of the total number of people in employment (see Figures 1 and 2).
+On the basis of the above definition of ‘cultural employment’, in 2016 around 8.4 million people in the EU were working in a cultural sector or occupation, that is, 3.7 % of the total number of people in employment (see Figure 1).

-There was a small but steady increase in the number of people working in culture between 2011 and 2015 (see Table 1).
-In 2015 there were 410 000 more (+ 7 %) cultural jobs in the EU than in 2011, showing an annual average growth rate (AAGR) of + 1.7 % (see Table 2).
-The slight increase was also observed in relative terms: cultural employment as a percentage of the total rose from 2.8 % in 2011 to 2.9 % in 2015.
+There was a small but steady increase in the number of people working in culture between 2011 and 2016 (see Table 1).
+In 2016 there were 549 000 more (+ 7 %) cultural jobs in the EU than in 2011, showing an annual average growth rate (AAGR) of + 1.3 %.
+The slight increase was also observed in relative terms: cultural employment as a percentage of the total rose from 3.6 % in 2011 to 3.7 % in 2016.

-In individual countries, the percentage of people employed in culture in 2015 varied from 1.2 % in Romania to 4.4 % in Luxembourg (see Figure 1 and Table 1).
-The share was also high (above 3.5 %) in Denmark, Estonia, the Netherlands, Finland, Sweden and the United Kingdom.
-The EFTA countries (Iceland, Switzerland and Norway) all had percentages above the EU average, while the candidate countries (the Former Yugoslav Republic of Macedonia, Turkey) had shares below the EU average.
+In individual countries, the percentage of people employed in culture in 2016 varied from 1.6 % in Romania to 5 % or over in Estonia, Luxembourg and Sweden (see Figure 1 and Table 1).
+The EFTA countries (Iceland, Switzerland and Norway) all had percentages above the EU average, while the candidate countries (the former Yugoslav Republic of Macedonia and Turkey) had shares below the EU average.

 As in total employment, more men than women are employed in culture in the EU

-In seven Member States (Belgium, Cyprus, Malta, the Netherlands, Austria, Spain and the United Kingdom), not only were women’s shares in cultural employment the lowest recorded in the EU (45 % or less), but comparison with total employment figures also showed that women were under-represented in culture.
-For example, in the United Kingdom, women’s share in the total labour market stood at 47 %, while it was even lower in the cultural sectors, at 43 %.
-In Greece and Italy, shares as low as 45 and 44 % merely reflected the overall gender gap in employment as a whole (42 % of women).
+In six Member States (Belgium, Spain, France, Malta, the Netherlands and the United Kingdom), not only were women’s shares in cultural employment the lowest recorded in the EU (45 % or less), but comparison with total employment figures also showed that women were under-represented in culture.
+For example, in the United Kingdom, women’s share in the total labour market stood at 47 %, while it was even lower in the cultural sectors and occupations, at 42 %.
+In Greece and Italy, shares as low as 44 and 43 % merely reflected the overall gender gap in employment as a whole (42 % of women).

-On the other hand, women are in a slight majority in the cultural sectors of 12 EU Member States.
-Their share in cultural employment rises to over 65% in the Baltic countries, where women and men are equally represented in total employment.
+On the other hand, women are in a majority in the cultural employment in some EU Member States.
+Their share in cultural employment rises to over 60% in the Baltic countries, where women and men are equally represented in total employment.

-Young people’s share of cultural jobs varies considerably across the EU
+Young people’s share in cultural employment varies considerably across the EU

-At Member State level, the proportions of young people in cultural employment varied a lot, from 12 % in Italy to 31 % in Malta.
-In 15 Member States the share of employed people aged 15–29 was above the EU-28 average, while four of them had shares at least 5 percentage points higher than the EU average: Denmark, Latvia, Malta and the Netherlands.
-On the other hand, Italy’s share of young people was 6 percentage points below the EU average.
+At Member State level, the proportion of young people in cultural employment varied a lot, from 11 % in Greece to 26 % in Latvia.
+In 12 Member States the share of employed people aged 15–29 was above the EU-28 average, while five of them had shares at least 5 percentage points higher than the EU average: Denmark, Latvia, Cyprus, Malta and the United Kingdom.

-In most Member States, the young (15–29-year-olds) were in general represented in cultural jobs to the extent they are in total employment (less than 2 percentage points difference).
-In six other Member States, they were over-represented in cultural employment compared to total employment (Portugal recording the highest difference of 7 percentage points).
-In the remaining six EU countries, the opposite pattern was recorded, especially in Austria where only 17 % of people in cultural employment are aged 15-29 (compared to 23 % in total employment).
+In half of the Member States, the young (15–29-year-olds) were in general represented in the cultural field to the extent they are in total employment (less than 2 percentage points difference).
+In five other Member States, they were over-represented in cultural employment compared to total employment (Latvia recording the highest difference of 7 percentage points).
+In the remaining nine EU countries, the opposite pattern was recorded, especially in Slovenia where only 12 % of people in cultural employment were aged 15-29 (compared to 16 % in total employment).

-The level of educational attainment is defined according to the International standard classification of education (ISCED).
-In 2015, around 60 % of people working in culture in the EU had a tertiary education, while only 7 % had completed at most lower secondary education, and around one third had upper secondary or post-secondary non-tertiary education (see Figure 7).
+In 2016, around 60 % of people working in culture in the EU had a tertiary education, while only 8 % had completed at most lower secondary education, and around one third had upper secondary or post-secondary non-tertiary education (see Figure 4).

-In 2015, over half of people working in culture in 25 EU Member States were educated to tertiary level (see Figure 8).
-The share even exceeds two thirds in 7 countries: the United Kingdom, Cyprus, Ireland, Belgium, Lithuania, Spain and Luxembourg (where it peaked at 82 %).
-This is very different from the situation in overall employment, where the share of 50 % was not reached by any country and eight Member States displayed a share above 40 %.
+In 2016, over half of people working in culture in 23 EU Member States were educated to tertiary level (see Figure 5).
+The share even exceeded two thirds in six countries: Cyprus, Ireland, Belgium, Lithuania, Spain and Luxembourg (where it peaked at 82 %).
+This is very different from the situation in overall employment, where the share of 50 % was not reached by any EU country and only 11 Member States displayed a share above 40 %.